Copenhagen Coronavirus Information

 Governmental Rules and Restrictions in Copenhagen

 The Danish Government established strict measures to prevent coronavirus from spreading.
 Everyone needs to comply with the measures or fines for violation of the ban will be filed.
-Social distancing is very important during this time, whether it is on the street, in grocery shops and during essential travels by public transport, with at least a 2-metre distance from others.
+Social distancing is very important during this time, whether it is on the street, in grocery shops and during essential travels by public transport, with at least a 2 meters of distance from others.

 These are the main rules and the current restrictions in Copenhagen:

 - All pupils can return to their educations at full time;

 - Higher educations students can return at universities with 100% of physical attendance;

 - All indoor businesses are allowed (except nightclubs);